TableReport#

 >>> report = TableReport(df, column_filters=filters)

-With the code above, in addition to the default filters such as “All columns”, “Numeric columns”, etc., the added “Columns with at least 2 unique values” will be available in the report, selecting columns “a” and “b”.
+With the code above, in addition to the default filters such as “All columns”, “Numeric columns”, etc., the added “my_filter” will be available in the report, selecting both columns “a” and “b”.
+Filters may be specified as a list of column names, a list of column indices, or one of the skrub selectors objects.

 Methods